TradeIdeasPhilip/random-svg-tests/svg-for-programmers.md

 ### circle

 problem with the r compared to the cx and cy.
-One option is scale things.
+One option is to scale things.
 Start showing off transform property.

 element.setAttribute() vs element.style vs element.?.baseValue.value